google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 | 360p | 640x360 |
 | 240p | 426x240 |

 Which one do I use?
-Again, the short answer is all of them.
+That depends on your application.
+For simple embedding you may chose a single resolution.
+If you're preparing files for DASH or HLS, you may chose one, several, or all.
 Fortunately, this is one of the simplest transformations you'll make with ffmpeg.

     ffmpeg -i myvideo.webm -s 1920x1080 myvideo_1980x1020.webm